100 Broken Windows: Commercial performance and accolades

 100 Broken Windows peaked at number six in Scotland, and number 15 in the UK.
 "Little Discourage" charted at number 12 in Scotland, and number 24 in the UK.
 "Actually It's Darkness" charted at number 14 in Scotland, and number 23 in the UK.
 "These Wooden Ideas" charted at number 18 in Scotland, and number 32 in the UK.
 "Roseability" charted at number 25 in Scotland, and number 38 in the UK.
 100 Broken Windows was certified gold by the British Phonographic Industry (BPI).
 By July 2003, it has sold 35,000 copies in the US.

 Spin ranked it at number one on their list of overlooked albums from the year.
 The Skinny ranked the album as number one on their Scottish Albums of the Decade list.
 Kerrang! included it on their list of Seven Amazing British Rock Albums From A Golden Era between 1999 and 2002.
+Fatherson have cited it as an influence on their third album Sum of All Your Parts (2018), while Mastersystem have cited it and Hope Is Important as influences on their debut album Dance Music (2018).